javascript-tutorial/en.javascript.info/1-js/06-advanced-functions/03-closure/article.md

   return g;
 }

-let g = f(); // while g is alive
+let func = f(); // while func has a reference to g, it stays in memory
-// their corresponding Lexical Environment lives

-g = null; // ...and now the memory is cleaned up
+func = null; // ...and now the memory is cleaned up
 ```

 ### Real-life optimizations